vandsonfalcao/ApexStats/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-OBS: Game statistics may not be accurate at times, this is due to API limitations.
+- OBS: Game statistics may not be accurate at times, this is due to API limitations.
+For greater accuracy in the information issued by the app, choose each of its legends and update the page.

 ## Meta